 It has a long power cord, ideal for rooms where power sources are few and far between.

 It’s very inexpensive.
 While the vast majority of dehumidifiers cost upwards of $100, this one costs just around the $50 mark.
-We think it’s a great preventive option for people who don’t have any serious mold or mildew concerns but want to prevent any from occurring down the road, without investing in a full-size machine.
+We think it’s a great preventive option for people who don’t have any serious mold or mildew concerns in the bathroom but want to prevent any from occurring down the road, without investing in a full-size machine.

 It’s dead-simple to use.
 There’s just one switch: on and off.
 Just like full-size models, it shuts off when the reservoir is full.
 This one also has a light which alerts you that it’s time to empty the tank.
 Previous buyers said it was incredibly simple to use and much less tricky to navigate than larger digital units.

 The spill-proof reservoir holds up to 1 pint of water.
-Previous buyers said it could fill up pretty quickly, depending on the severity of their moisture problems.
+Previous buyers said it could fill up pretty quickly, depending on the severity of their bathroom moisture problems.
 Some buyers with very wet, unventilated rooms said it filled up in 48 hours, while the average buyer said they got to about a week before having to empty the tank.
-That’s some impressive performance for a unit that takes up less than 1 foot!
+That’s some impressive performance for a bathroom unit that takes up less than 1 foot!

-It’s rated for spaces up to 10×10’.
+This dehumidifier is rated for spaces up to 10×10’.
 Previous buyers reported very good results in small spaces.
 They said their towels, bathmats, and other linens dried much more quickly with the Eva Dry running.

 It has a relatively small reservoir.
-Since it only holds 1 pint of water, you’ll have to empty this more often than a larger unit.
+Since it only holds 1 pint of water, you’ll have to empty this dehumidifier more often than a larger unit.
 However, most buyers said it didn’t fill up more than once every couple days-even in very humid conditions.